Aurora Sports Park - Aurora

 - Bring and donate as a team used and unwanted discs and/or jerseys from overflowing drawers

-- Rent a tent, cooler and/or chairs from our rental program (Rental form and agreement)
+- Rent an EXTRA tent, cooler and/or chairs from our rental program (Rental form and agreement)

-- Note: Each field will already have a tent set up for each team throughout the weekend
+- Note: Each field will have one tent set up for each team at each field.

 - Order and buy team lunches through the Panera Team Lunch Program (Order form)